k5iogura/mobilenetv2_ssdlite_fs/README.md

 # MobileNetv2-SSDLite
 Caffe implementation of SSD detection on MobileNetv2, converted from tensorflow.

 This repo. **provides deploy.caffemodel and deploy.prototxt trained via COCO dataset** that work fine for object detection task.
-If you want to remake your caffemodel and prototxt via own dataset then **read "how to make new caffemodel and prototxt"** section.
+If you want to remake your caffemodel and prototxt via own dataset then **read "how to make caffemodel and prototxt in this repo."** section.

 ### Prerequisites
 Tensorflow and Caffe version [SSD](https://github.com/weiliu89/caffe) is properly installed on your computer.